Vietnamese Rangers: Corps Ranger Liaisons

 There were Ranger liaison platoons of 45 to 52 men assigned to each ARVN Corps/CTZ headquarters.
 They were supposed to ensure the "proper use" of the Rangers.

 Rangers

 At their height in 1975 there were 54 Ranger battalions in 20 Groups.
-However, only 22 of these battalions, formed in 10 Groups, were actual Rangers while the rest were Border Rangers who were converted over during the Vietnamization from previous CIDG and MIKE Forces.
+However, only 22 of these battalions, formed in 10 Groups, were actual Rangers while the rest were Border Rangers who were converted over during the Vietnamization from previous ARVN Special Forces, CIDG and MIKE Forces.

 The following Ranger (Biêt Dông Quân) formations existed: